epapiez/ThinkCPPRunestone/_sources/Chapter11/header_files.rst

      double convertToSeconds () const;
    };

-Notice that in the structure definition I don’t really have to include the prefix ``Time::`` at the beginning of every function name.
+Notice that in the structure definition I don’t include the prefix ``Time::`` at the beginning of every function name.
 The compiler knows that we are declaring functions that are members of the ``Time`` structure.

 ``Time.cpp`` contains the definitions of the member functions (I have elided the function bodies to save space):